Ancient Vessels

 USS RALEIGH (1776)

 European powers formerly estimated the strength of their navies mainly on the number of their ship-of-the-line ships.
-Those were large warship with at least two gun decks and designed to be positioned for battle in a line with other such ships.
+Those were large warship with at least two gun decks.
 However, in 1776, when America went to war with England, they soon found out how effective American frigates were, and also how quickly Americans built them.
 The USS Raleigh was a shiny example: sixty days.

 This primarily wood model of the USS Raleigh model is 29" long $3,790.
 Shipping and insurance in the contiguous USA included, other places: $400.
 This model will be completed soon.
-If you are interested, send us an email for updates.
+Send us an email for updates.

 Learn more about the USS Raleigh 1776 here: https://en.wikipedia.org/wiki/USS_Raleigh_(1776)